Circular economy opportunities in Belgium

 CE strategy, adopted in 2016, sets a 10-year framework to move Brussels’ economy towards a circular model.
 The strategy is focused on 3 objectives: transform environmental goals into economic opportunities, anchor the Brussels economy, where possible, to local produce and to minimise transportation whilst optimising the use of available territory in order to create additional value for the people of Brussels and to contribute to the creation of employment.

-Transition to circular construction is a priority both for Belgium and the Netherlands, which lays down the basis for mutually beneficial cooperation.
-One of the challenges for Belgium is to replace where possible demolition with renovation.
-In Flanders, especially the Antwerp area a great deal of focus will be on infrastructural projects, which typically have a significant environmental footprint.
-At the same time, large parts of existing infrastructure require renovation as well and there is a growing need for additional infrastructure that is safe, durable and economically viable.
-Circular business models that increase modularity, buy-back guarantees by infrastructure companies, objects as a service and new lifetime-oriented consortium between infrastructure companies and their customers might offer inspiration.
+In Flanders, especially the Antwerp area, large infrastructural projects have started which typically have a significant environmental footprint.
+Large parts of existing infrastructure require renovation as well and there is a growing need for additional infrastructure that is safe, durable, and economically viable.
+Circular business models that increase modularity and new lifetime-oriented consortium between infrastructure companies and their customers might offer inspiration.

-Belgian chemical sector was traditionally strong and now it aspires to become more sustainable and foster bio-economy.
-Wallonia offers a skilled workforce, advanced industrial environment and academic R&D expertise.
-It received support from the European Sustainable Chemicals Support Service and develops sector of polymer-wood composite materials and high-performance plant fibers with low environmental impact for the development of light bio-composites.
 Flanders, together with North Rhine Westphalia (DE) and the Netherlands is home to one of the world’s most powerful chemical industry cluster.
-Trilateral strategy for the chemical industry adopted by three regions strives to become the world’s engine for the transition towards a sustainable and competitive chemical industry cluster.
+The regions have agreed on triletaral cooperation which represents a game changer in sustainability and circularity.
+It strives to become the world’s engine for the transition towards a sustainable and competitive chemical industry cluster.
 Despite the fact that much cross-border Dutch-Belgian cooperation is already taking place (e.g., within the framework of European funded projects), in order to achieve more ambitious goals, cooperation with the Netherlands is explicitly mentioned as an opportunity.

 - Circular Flanders